Thanksgiving Pre-Game Tips

 Here are some rough estimates that might help:

 - 8 to 12 pounds..........1 to 2 days

 - 12 to 16 pounds..........2 to 3 days

 - 16 to 20 pounds..........3 to 4 days

 - 20 to 24 pounds..........4 to 5 days

-Make sure that any overflow water has a way to drain since this process could take an hour, two or even more.
-While this works well, it can be pretty stressful on the cook who is facing a still-frozen turkey, so plan accordingly and use this option as a last resort.
+Make sure that any overflow water has a way to drain since this process could take an hour, two, or even more.
+While this works well, it can be stressful for the cook facing a still-frozen turkey, so plan accordingly and use this option as a last resort.